A peek at some of my recent client design boards …

 This package is perfect for those who are somewhere in the middle.
 Maybe you feel like you have a pretty good idea of what you want to see, but maybe you’re also curious to see what else is out there.
 Maybe you’re torn between using a specific space as an office or as a playroom (or maybe both).
 Maybe you’re on the fence as to which design style you want to go with and want to see more than just one option.
-Maybe two really is better than one and the fact that this package offers up to 2 design boards makes it the perfect choice for you.
+Maybe three times really is a charm and the fact that this package offers up to 3 design boards makes it the perfect choice for you.

 One Room – $349